Optimal Sample Complexity of Reinforcement Learning for Mixing Discounted Markov Decision Processes: Uniformly Ergodic Markov Chains and Mixing Metrics

 for all $s,s'\in S$.
 The measure $\psi$ is called the \textit{minorization measure} and the stochastic kernel $R$ is call the \textit{residual kernel}. \end{definition} Note that if $P$ is $(m,p)$-Doeblin, then it must be $(m,q)$-Doeblin for any $0< q\leq p$:

-It turns out that uniform ergodicity is equivalent to uniform geometric convergence to stationarity, and the geometric rate is bounded by the minorization parameters: \begin{custom_thm}{UE}[Theorem 16.0.2 in \cite{meyn_tweedie_glynn_2009}] The following statements are equivalent: \begin{enumerate} \item There exists $n<\infty$ s.t.
+The following result explains the equivalence between the Doeblin condition, uniform ergodicity, and uniform geometric ergodicity. \begin{custom_thm}{UE}[Theorem 16.0.2 in \cite{meyn_tweedie_glynn_2009}] The following statements are equivalent: \begin{enumerate} \item There exists $n<\infty$ s.t.

 \item $\set{S_t,t\geq 0}$ is uniformly ergodic. \item There exists $r > 1$ and $c < \infty$ s.t. for all $n$

 \item $P$ is $(m,p)$-Doeblin for some $m\in \Z_{>0}$ and $p\in(0,1]$. \end{enumerate} Moreover, we have